philanderson888/course-notes/Web-11-Javascript-NodeJS.md

 			MongoDB Challenge and Response (MONGODB-CR)
 			x.509 Certificate Authentication.

-	User Management Interface¶
+	User Management Interface
 		To add a user, MongoDB provides the db.createUser() method.
 When adding a user, you can assign roles to the user in order to grant privileges.
-		Authentication Database¶
+		Authentication Database
 		When adding a user, you create the user in a specific database.
 This database is the authentication database for the user.
-		A user can have privileges across different databases; i.e. a user's privileges are not limited to the authentication database.
+		A user can have privileges across different databases; i.e. a users privileges are not limited to the authentication database.
 By assigning to the user roles in other databases, a user created in one database can have permissions to act on other databases.
 For more information on roles, see Role-Based Access Control.
-		The user's name and authentication database serve as a unique identifier for that user.
+		The users name and authentication database serve as a unique identifier for that user.
 That is, if two users have the same name but are created in different databases, they are two separate users.
 If you intend to have a single user with permissions on multiple databases, create a single user with roles in the applicable databases instead of creating the user multiple times in different databases.

 Mongo Authentication Tutorial